top of page

 Lupus Research Honor

-LADA’s Board of Directors and supporters were thrilled and privileged to join Masonic Medical Research Institute (MMRI) MMRI Executive Director Maria Kontaridis, Ph.D., Jason McCarthy, Ph.D., Samantha Le Sommer and Robert Hewson DPM to celebrate May as Lupus Awareness Month on May 19, 2023 while the MMRI launched their new Center of Excellence in Immunology & Rheumatology Research Lab named in honor of LADA for their outstanding lupus research support.
+LADA’s Board of Directors and supporters were thrilled and privileged to join Masonic Medical Research Institute (MMRI) Executive Director Maria Kontaridis, Ph.D., Jason McCarthy, Ph.D., Samantha Le Sommer and Robert Hewson DPM to celebrate May as Lupus Awareness Month on May 19, 2023 while the MMRI launched their new Center of Excellence in Immunology & Rheumatology Research Lab named in honor of LADA for their outstanding lupus research support.
 The collaboration between LADA and MMRI seeks to further the salient and ground-breaking research at MMRI in this field.
 Event speakers included Kathleen Arntsen, President and CEO of LADA, and Maria Kontaridis, Ph.D., Executive Director, and Gordon K. Moe Professor and Chair of Biomedical Research and Translational Medicine at MMRI, whose research efforts are, in part, dedicated to lupus research.

 The event also included federal, state and local policymakers promoting lupus awareness and research.
 In addition, Senator Charles E. Schumer sponsored a United States Senate proclamation and New York State Senator Joseph A. Griffo, Assemblywoman Marianne Buttenschon and Assemblyman Brian D. Miller sponsored the joint legislative resolution commemorating May 2023 as Lupus Awareness Month and gave remarks.
 Senator Griffo has been the Senate Prime Sponsor of the resolution since 2009 when LADA launched the state awareness initiative with him and Assemblyman Fred Thiele (1st Assembly District) is the current Assembly Prime Sponsor of the resolution.
 Lupus groups throughout the country join with state and federal lawmakers each May to help educate the general public about lupus and the need for research program support to develop more effective treatments and discover the cure for this baffling condition.